Adamskoullos/ProDev/README.md

 - [] When using transitions for elements that are also Bootstrap columns (part of a row).
 The target element transitions but the effected element still moves as normal.
 Specifically as the side-chat window is toggled and slides in and out from the right the main content/view window does not move inline with the transition.
 I have tried using transition-groups etc...but stuck for now and moving on.
 This is a minor issue and not one to get caught up with any longer.

-- [] Working with DOM elements within the Vue 3 composition api setup function is done via template ref's.
-Simple tasks such as auto focusing an input as the form is opened proved really awkward as using template ref's I struggled to grab and work with elements inside the setup function.
-The setup function is scoped so using basic JS to grab and manipulate elements has to be done through template refs.
-This is one of the simpler parts of Vue to get your head around so spending 10's of hours on this and not conquering the issue was frustrating.
-Most of the time I was able to use the other ref() (not to be confused with template refs) to pass and work with data, so on a positive I have had a lot of practice passing props down and emitting events up which has given me a great understanding of managing state at the simplest level.

 --------------------------------------------------------------------------

 ## Testing

 ### HTML & CSS

-Both HTML CSS has been tested with the W3C validators.
+Both HTML and CSS have been tested with the W3C validators.
 The HTML was really awkward to test by direct input due to the component and bundled nature of the project but tested using the site URI worked well with a clean pass.
 This method did not work with the CSS validator again due to the bundled build, however I was able to go through the CSS and paste sections into the validator which allowed me to undergo a thorough test, which again passed after some minor alterations.

 I found testing the live site with Lighthouse got some confusing results as again the component nature of the build did not play well.
 Overall accessibility scored 98 and best practices 100.